soderdrew/SlackClone/README.md

 ## Features

-- 💬 Real-time messaging with threads
+- 💬 Real-time messaging (with threads coming soon, hopefully)
 - 🔒 Secure authentication with email and OAuth
 - 📂 File sharing and preview
 - 🔍 Full-text search capabilities
-- 👥 User presence and status
+- 👥 User presence and status (soon to be real time)
-- 😊 Emoji reactions and custom emojis
+- 😊 Emoji reactions and custom emojis (coming soon)
 - 📱 Responsive design for all devices

 ## Tech Stack